JoshuaPrstec/Google-account-switcher/README.md

 1. Download latest release of extension
 2. Unzip the file
 3. Go to Edge://extensions
+4. Toggle developer mode
-4. Press Load Unpacked
+5. Press Load Unpacked
-5. Select unzipped file
+6. Select unzipped file

 Use instructions:
 1. Press the puzzle piece icon in the Edge toolbar